prof7bit/TorChat/README_DEBIAN.markdown

-There are some make targets in the top level makefile, the built process should be started from the top level makefile. make purple would build the plugin and put the .so file into the bin folder, make gui would build the standalone version of TotChat and also put it into bin.
+There are some make targets in the top level makefile, the built process should be started from the top level makefile. make purple would build the plugin and put the .so file into the bin folder, make gui would build the standalone version of TorChat and also put it into bin.
 There is not yet a working install target.
-Also there are still some cons missing for the plugin, libpurple wants icons of several different resolutions in its pixmaps folder, the installer would need to install them there.
+Also there are still some icons missing for the plugin, libpurple wants icons of several different resolutions in its pixmaps folder, the installer would need to install them there.

 There are also a few other targets in the makefile that are only for experimental use and should not be relied upon.
-Packagers please send me patches and/or suggestions so can better prepare it for automating the Debian (and also others like rpm) Package build process, tell me what is needed and I could commit appropriate changes and needed precautions so we can all make our lifes easier.
+Packagers please send me patches and/or suggestions so can better prepare it for automating the Debian (and also others like rpm) package build process, tell me what is needed and I could commit appropriate changes and needed precautions so we can all make our lifes easier.